GitTools/GitReleaseManager/CONTRIBUTING.md

 ### Get Buyoff Or Find Open Community Issues/Features

- * Through GitHub, or through the [Chat Room](https://gitter.im/gep13/GitHubReleaseManager) (preferred), you talk about a feature you would like to see (or a bug), and why it should be in GitHubReleaseManager.
+ * Through GitHub, or through the [Chat Room](https://gitter.im/GitTools/GitReleaseManager) (preferred), you talk about a feature you would like to see (or a bug), and why it should be in GitReleaseManager.
    * If approved through the Chat Room, ensure the accompanying GitHub issue is created with information and a link back to the Chat Room discussion.
  * Once you get a nod you can start on the feature.
- * Alternatively, if a feature is on the issues list with the [community tag](https://github.com/gep13/GitHubReleaseManager/labels/Community), it is open for a patch.
+ * Alternatively, if a feature is on the issues list with the [community tag](https://github.com/GitTools/GitReleaseManager/labels/Community), it is open for a patch.
 You should comment that you are signing up for it on the issue so someone else doesn't also sign up for the work.

 ### Set Up Your Environment

- * You create, or update, a fork of gep13/GitHubReleaseManager under your GitHub account.
+ * You create, or update, a fork of GitTools/GitReleaseManager under your GitHub account.
  * From there you create a branch named specific to the feature.
  * In the branch you do work specific to the feature.
  * Please also observe the following: